mallocator/Elasticsearch-Exporter/README.md

 To improve performance you can set the number of replicas to 0 until the import is done and then increase the number of replicas.
 Under the right circumstances you might see a tremendous improvement in performance.
 The number of replicas can either be controlled by setting manual metadata or by using the `--target.replicas` flag

-### Optimizing the ElastichSearch Cluster
+### Optimizing the ElasticSearch Cluster

 This tool will only run as fast as your cluster can keep up.
 If the nodes are under heavy load, errors can occur and the entire process will take longer.
-How to omptimize your Cluster is a whole other chapter and depends on the version of ElasticSearch that you're running.
+How to optimize your Cluster is a whole other chapter and depends on the version of ElasticSearch that you're running.
 Try the official documentation, google or the
 ElasticSearch mailing groups for help.
 The topic is too complex for us to cover it here.

 ## Developing your own drivers